MohitPKohli/cs162section1/README.md

     $ git push origin master
     ```

     Tip: in between every command, type `git status` to see git's internal representation.
+If you ever forget what command comes next, `git status` will remind you!

 1. Person 2 pulls, then does the same thing as Person 1 in the previous step.